Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-This coherent state is made out of a very large number of quantum states, and it is precisely this limit that makes the coherent state a classical field which does \emph{not} get entangled to the neutron's spin states.
-Needless to insist at this stage that one is extremely far from the level of complexity of a real cat, and it is really surprising that such a significant case has so poorly been taken into account in Schr\"odinger's cat analyses.
-Equation (\ref{chain}) and related issues, appear then as one and the first instance of Everett parallel worlds, that is a mere academic problem, deprived of sound physical content ${}^{\footnotemark[2]}$.
+Needless to insist at this stage that one is extremely far from the level of complexity of a real cat, and it is really surprising that such a significant case has so poorly been taken into account in the Schr\"odinger's cat paradox appraisal.

+By the way, Equation (\ref{chain}) and related issues, appear as first instances of the so-called Everett parallel worlds whose we can glimpse here the aspect of a pure academic problem, devoid of sufficiently assured physical content ${}^{\footnotemark[5]}$.

 In the end, the state of the cat is still unknown, and the box has to be opened in order to know it.
-That is, not much has really been improved on the previous case of interpretation A. For this and other similar reasons, the famous Copenhagen interpretation, with appropriate adaptations, has been able to survive until today \cite{Bachtold}.
+That is, not much has really been improved on the previous case of Copenhagen interpretation.
+For this and other similar reasons, this famous Copenhagen interpretation, with appropriate adaptations, has been able to survive until today \cite{Bachtold}.

-\subsection{Everett parallel worlds}
+\subsubsection{Everett parallel worlds}

-Everett's interpretation of Quantum Mechanics seems to have the favor of a certain number of {\textit{cosmologists}} whose considerations bear on the Universe wave-function.
+Everett's interpretation of Quantum Mechanics seems to have the favor of a certain number of {\textit{cosmologists}} whose considerations bear on the Universe wave-function ${}^{\footnotemark[6]}$.
 Admittedly, though, this approach meets quite serious, yet unsolved difficulties \cite{Laloe}.

 Everett's interpretation takes seriously the existence of Von Neumann chains, and posits that they furnish a direct and sound representation of the physical reality \cite{Laloe}.
-As can be found in a number of specialised articles, the entanglement mechanism is assumed to extend, step by step, to the whole environment \cite{lindblad}; up to, and included, the experimenters themselves appear to be as entangled as is the cat of the famous Schr\"odinger case.
+As can be found in a number of specialised articles, the entanglement mechanism is assumed to extend, step by step, to the whole environment \cite{lindblad}; up to, and included, the experimenters themselves, taken to be as entangled as is the cat of the famous Schr\"odinger case.

+To sum up, Von Neumann chains ramify and suffuse infinitely.
+These chains lead to a multitude of different Universes, that one is bound to think of as being {\em{parallel}} to our Universe.
+Effectively, it is no longer just the cat and the atom which form a quantum system, but also the laboratory where they are studied, and the experimenters, and the city, and the country, and the land, {\textit{etc}}.